ZofiaQlt/geocoding_r_tableau/README.md

 <img width="300" alt="Tableau Logo" src="https://github.com/ZofiaQlt/geocoding_r_tableau/assets/67431758/1cf7a25a-7db8-410f-a8ad-934cf9466989">
 <br>
 <br>
-It was cleaned and processed with R and then visualized with Tableau.
+The data were cleaned and processed with R and then visualized with Tableau.
 <br>
 <br>
 <br>